puppetm4st3r/local_function_calling/README.md

 ## Usage

+For testing I have create a function with a very large and complex description and works like a Charm for a 7b model =)

 ```python
 client = CustomOpenAIClient(
     base_url="http://llm_server_5000:5000/v1", # targets to your local serving llm engine with open ai protocol support